notDMCA

 Trade-offs

-Best for: operators who prioritize track record and multi-DC choice over Monero-first branding.
-If you’re picking between XmrCloud (Monero-first, newer) and Privex (multi-crypto, longer history), Privex is the safer pick if longevity matters more than checkout polish.
+Best for: operators who prioritize track record and multi-DC choice over a single-vendor offshore stack.
+If you’re picking between RedoubtHost (crypto-only, RU/BY/KZ, newer) and Privex (crypto-only, EU/US, longer history), Privex is the safer pick if longevity matters more than jurisdictional distance from the West.

 Njalla — Monero on the deposit-balance model